jeremytammik/tbc/a/1994_wire_align.md

 **Answer:** I'm not sure if the distance is too useful to know where is the best place to put the panel.
 And probably gonna add some features like that in the plugin ElectricalUtils;
 using `DirectContext3D` would be fun to show the load center without creating any element.

+Many thanks to Luiz 'ricaun' for sharing these great suggestions and his extensive experience!

 ####<a name="4"></a> Aligning Two Elements